aimclub/iOpt/docs/source/examples.rst

 Tuning hyperparameters in the problem of predicting the concentration of nitrogen oxide in the working area of a gas turbine
 ____________________________________________________________________________________________________________________________
 Gas turbines are promising power plants for generating electrical and thermal energy.
-Their use makes it possible to increase the efficiency of power plants.
-However, when operating a gas turbine unit, it is necessary to fulfill a number of requirements for maintaining a given power, environmental cleanliness, vibration, noise, etc. Thus, the degree of danger of atmospheric air pollution with carbon and nitrogen oxides is extremely high and depends on the parameters of energy generation.
+Their use makes it possible to increase the efficiency of power stations.
+However, when operating a gas turbine unit, it is necessary to fulfill a number of requirements for maintaining a given power, environmental friendliness, vibration, noise, etc. Thus, the degree of danger of air pollution with carbon and nitrogen oxides is extremely high and depends on the parameters of energy generation.
 The concentration of emissions is carefully monitored by law enforcement agencies, and exceeding the standards leads to the payment of fines.
-In this regard, there is a need to control the amount of harmful emissions by selecting optimal generator operating parameters.
+In this regard, it is necessary to control the amount of harmful emissions by selecting optimal generator operating parameters.

 Dataset
 ~~~~~~~